PSD2

 1 RCVD Start authorisation Yes Authorize if startAuthorisation link is present

-2 ACSC N/A No Payment is completed
+2 ACSC No Payment completed

-Payment with SCA Exemption
+SCA Exemption

 Step Code Next Action Updatable Comment

-2 ACSC N/A No Payment is completed
+2 ACSC No Payment completed

 Step Code Next Action Updatable Comment